UCL-EO/geog0111/README.md

 # Updating the course notes

 From time-to-time we will need to provide updates to the notes or software.
-You need to be aware of how to do that and also what the consequences oif opulling a new version are.
+You need to be aware of how to do that and also what the consequences of pulling a new version are.
 Please go through [these notes](notebooks/Using-the-course-notes.md) before you start using the notes.